Information last updated: August 23, 2020

 The private sector health and emergency relief is channeled through the multi-sectoral committee.
 Private sector support has been mainly providing food relief for those affected by the curfew, health commodities like gloves and masks, and equipment like cars.

 The Ministry of health sent out official public health guidelines for prevention and management of COVID-19 Guidelines for Uganda and the general anecdotal public response suggests they are managing COVID-19 well.
+Moreover they created a Preparedness and Response Plan for March 2020 until June 2021.
+This plan contains 8 main pillars of work that are broken down further to specific objectives that are expected to be monitored starting in March.

 Entities / Organizations